j50n/deno-proc/MAINT.md

 If everything worked, the tag should be the latest at [https://deno.land/x/proc](https://deno.land/x/proc).

-USe `gh release create` rather than releasing manually.
+Use `gh release create` rather than releasing manually.
 The release notes are much better and more consistent as they are based on the actual commits.